hrgdavor/jscadui/README.md

 A jscad UI playground developed here and meant to be later contributed into jscad.
 This way this is not limited by jscad release cycle.
  - support Three.js Babylon.js regl
- - create nodep pure js parameters
+ - create no-dep pure js parameters
- - allow to be easily used within React, angula, Vue,Solidj ... or whatever is popular at some point.
+ - allow to be easily used within React, Angular, Vue, Solidj ... or whatever is popular at some point.
  - simplify integrating worker